blackosinter/GSwitch/README.md

 ![ezgif-5-9f2079e9a5](https://github.com/user-attachments/assets/84afba04-afe6-4583-bfa6-8de6a07b4b9b)

-Click on the Earth icon near in the search box and change the language and country you like.
+Click on the Earth icon next to the search box and select your preferred language and country.
+If no country is specified, the region will default to your current location.

 <h1>Google Lens</h1>